top of page

 FAQ

-The screen goes off after 1 hour of inactivity.
+The screen goes off after a half hour of inactivity.
 It should wake up after any action that causes the staged date to change.
 So, turning any of the knobs should wake it up.
-You can also press the year or day button, which will cause the staged date to change.
+You can also press any button, which will wake up the screen.

-• My Time Machine comes on but I can't connect to WiFi.
-WTF?
+• My Time Machine comes on but I can't connect to WiFi

 See the connecting to WiFi page in the Operating Instructions.